tzinmein/pertpert/README.md

 - Not toy-friendly; prefers meals on schedule
 - Use the "Feed Rupert" button in the page to record when you last fed him — the value is stored locally in your browser.

+Photo note:

+- The `boyboy.webp` photo shows Rupert lying on his back with his tummy exposed — a rare and dignified pose.
+The page contains a playful "Offer Tummy Rub" button; he may tolerate a brief rub if he's recently been fed.

 How to view

 1. Place `boyboy.webp` in the repository root (if not already placed).